mdn/content/files/en-us/web/api/permissions_api/index.md

 {{DefaultAPISidebar("Permissions API")}}{{AvailableInWorkers}}

 The **Permissions API** provides a consistent programmatic way to query the status of API permissions attributed to the current context.
-For example, the Permissions API can be used to determine if permission to access a particular API has been granted or denied, or requires specific user permission.
+For example, it can be used to determine if permission to access a particular feature or API has been granted, denied, or requires specific user permission.

-Note that the permissions from this API effectively aggregate all security restrictions for the context, including any requirement for an API to be used in a secure context, [Permissions-Policy](/en-US/docs/Web/HTTP/Headers/Permissions-Policy) restrictions applied to the document, and user prompts.
+The permissions from this API effectively aggregate all security restrictions for the context, including any requirement for an API to be used in a secure context, [Permissions-Policy](/en-US/docs/Web/HTTP/Headers/Permissions-Policy) restrictions applied to the document, and user prompts.
 So, for example, if an API is restricted by permissions policy, the returned permission would be `denied` and the user would not be prompted for access.

 ## Concepts and usage